MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/entities.md

 Whenever the user's utterance contains one of these entity values (e.g., "I'm interested in running"), the bot detects this, invokes the `SPORTS` entity, and substitutes it into the utterance before determining the consumer's intent.
 This means, when you add training phrases for the intent, instead of adding these...

+* "I'm interested in football"
+* "I'm interested in running"
 * "I'm interested in walking"
-* "I'm interested in jogging"
-* "I'm interested in running"

 ...you can add a single training phrase that uses the `SPORTS` entity: